MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/intro-to-deployment-pipelines.md

 :::image type="content" source="media/intro-to-deployment-pipelines/full-pipeline.gif" alt-text="A screenshot of a working deployment pipeline with all three stages, development, test, and production, populated.":::

+## Item pairing

+Pairing is the process by which an item (such as reports, dashboards, and semantic models) in one stage of the deployment pipeline is associated with the same item in the adjacent stage.
+Pairing occurs when you assign a workspace to a deployment stage or when you deploy content from one stage to another.
+Pairing is vital for correct deployments.
+If items aren't paired, even if they appear to be the same, they won't overwrite on a subsequent deployment.

+* Items in the same folder with the same name and type are automatically paired when the workspace is assigned or items are deployed.
+* Paired items remain paired even if you change their names.
+Therefore, you can have paired items with different names.
+* Items added after the workspace is assigned to a pipeline are not automatically paired.
+Therefore, you can have identical items in adjacent workspaces that aren't paired.

+For more information about items pairing and how it works, see [Item pairing](./assign-pipeline.md#item-pairing).

 ## Deployment method

-When you deploy content from the source stage to a target stage, the source content overwrites anything with the same name in the target stage.
+When you deploy content from the source stage to a target stage, paired items are overwritten.
 Content in the target stage that doesn't exist in the source stage remains in the target stage as is.
 After you select *deploy*, you'll get a warning message listing the items that will be overwritten.

 :::image type="content" source="media/intro-to-deployment-pipelines/replaced-content.png" alt-text="A screenshot of the replaced content warning displayed when a deployment is about to cause changes to items in the stage you're deploying to.":::